YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A poor remote plan usually sounds very confident but explains very little.
 A stronger consultation may sound less dramatic, but it will explain what can be seen, what cannot be confirmed yet, and what must be checked before surgery.

 Another concern is when the clinic treats uncertainty as weakness.
 In hair transplantation, uncertainty is sometimes appropriate.
 If the photos are not enough, the responsible response is not to pretend.
-It is to ask for better photos, explain the limitations, or reserve the final plan for the in-person examination.
+It is to ask for better photos, explain the limitations, or reserve the final plan for the in person examination.

 This matters for patients considering surgery abroad.
 In Turkey, many patients compare packages, hotels, transfers, and graft numbers before they understand the surgical plan.
 The red flags of Turkish hair transplant clinics matter here because a confident message can still hide weak medical planning.

-How should I treat a remote plan before examination?
+Treating a remote plan before examination

 The first question is whether the plan is final or provisional.
 An ethical clinic should be comfortable saying that the final decision depends on examination.
 If the clinic acts as though photos alone are enough for complete certainty, that should make you pause.